duplebado/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Write a function that prints `You're beat! and yet, you must allow,\nI bore my house upon my back!\n` before the `main` function is executed.

 You are allowed to use the `printf` function

+#### Task 6.
+Write a 64-bit program in assembly that prints `Hello, Holberton`, followed by a new line.

+- You are only allowed to use the `printf` function
+- You are not allowed to use interrupts
+- Your program will be compiled using `nasm` and `gcc`